Evaluating Large Language Models on Spatial Tasks: A Multi-Task Benchmarking Study: Methods

 \subsection{Model and prompt}

-In this spatial task dataset test, we included several top large language models from both domestic and international sources.
-For international models, we selected three from OpenAI: gpt-3.5-turbo, gpt-4-turbo-2024-04-09, and gpt-4o.
-Among them, gpt-3.5-turbo is regarded as a milestone in large language models due to its coherent and human-like responses, making it a benchmark for industry performance evaluations. gpt-4-turbo-2024-04-09 is widely considered one of the most powerful language models globally, ranking highly on multiple model test leaderboards such as MMLU and MATH. gpt-4o ("o" stands for "omni"), OpenAI's latest model, offers faster responses and has reached new performance heights.
-Additionally, we selected ANTHROPIC's claude-3-sonnet-20240229 model, which excels in understanding and generating poetic texts and represents the best combination of performance and speed in the claude series.
-For domestic models, we chose moonshot AI's moonshot-v1-8k and zhipuai's glm-4.
-As one of the top domestic models, glm-4 performs exceptionally in semantic understanding, code generation, and general knowledge processing, surpassing gpt-4 in some aspects. moonshot-v1-8k is also a leading large language model domestically.
+In this spatial task dataset test, we included several top-performing LLMs.
+We selected three models from OpenAI: gpt-3.5-turbo, gpt-4-turbo-2024-04-09, and gpt-4o.
+The gpt-3.5-turbo is regarded as a milestone in LLMs due to its coherent and human-like responses, making it a benchmark for industry performance evaluations.
+The gpt-4-turbo-2024-04-09 is widely recognized for its exceptional capabilities, ranking highly on multiple model test leaderboards such as MMLU and MATH.
+The gpt-4o (``o" stands for ``omni"), OpenAI's latest model, offers enhanced speed and achieves superior performance metrics.
+We also included ANTHROPIC's Claude-3-Sonnet-20240229, which demonstrates outstanding performance in natural language understanding and generation tasks, representing an optimal balance of performance and processing speed in the Claude series.
+Additionally, we selected moonshot-v1-8k from Moonshot AI and glm-4 from Zhipuai.
+The glm-4 exhibits remarkable capabilities in semantic understanding, code generation, and knowledge processing tasks, achieving competitive performance metrics comparable to gpt-4 in several benchmarks.
+The moonshot-v1-8k similarly demonstrates strong performance across various evaluation metrics and specialized tasks.

-Our test is divided into two rounds, aiming to comprehensively evaluate the capabilities of various large language models in handling spatial tasks based on natural language prompts.
+Our test is divided into two rounds, aiming to comprehensively evaluate the capabilities of various LLMs in handling spatial tasks based on natural language prompts.
 The first round is a zero-shot test, which does not involve any prompt tuning to assess the initial performance of the models.
 This allows us to observe the models' direct response capabilities to spatial tasks.
 We used the following system prompt for testing: You are a quiz assistant answering the following questions and outputting the results without any additional explanation.

-Following the first round of testing, we will conduct prompt strategy tuning for spatial tasks where performance was suboptimal to evaluate and enhance the large language models' performance in complex spatial tasks.
+Following the first round of testing, we will conduct prompt strategy tuning for spatial tasks where performance was suboptimal to evaluate and enhance the LLMs' performance in complex spatial tasks.
 These strategies include: